bioingpv/GazeStabilizationHeadImpulses/README.txt

+Read the LICENSE file an comply to it.

-data.mat includes data of 16 subjects acquired in Pavia --> trcHI, parHI trcHI=[eyeVelocity headVelocity eyePos headPos sac_idx sogNum]  includes head impulse signals and indices of beginning and end of the corrective saccade parHI=[headPeakAcc headPeakVel sacLatency gain comp_error sacc_amplitude saccPeakVel sogNum]  includes parameters of the head impulse and of the corrrective saccade
+data.mat includes data of the subjects acquired in Pavia --> trcHI, parHI trcHI=[eyeVelocity headVelocity eyePos headPos sac_idx sogNum]  includes head impulse signals and indices of beginning and end of the corrective saccade parHI=[headPeakAcc headPeakVel sacLatency gain comp_error sacc_amplitude saccPeakVel sogNum]  includes parameters of the head impulse and of the corrrective saccade